alexli8/alexli8.github.io/_pages/about.md

 &emsp;&ensp;  In addition, I am enthusiastic about research and have tenacity to face failure.
 Except mathematical modeling contest papar, I have no publication for now because of my professional master degree in Peking University which requires me to complete an one-year internship.

-&emsp;&ensp;  Recently, I am applying Ph.D and research intern in theoretical computer science.
+&emsp;&ensp;  Recently, I am applying Ph.D and research intern in theoretical computer science and combinatorics.
 Below are my detailed experiences and corresponding electronic materials.

 ## Education Background